Juniper/contrail-controller/specs/gateway-less-forwarding.md

 request with vhost MAC.

 3. Vhost connectivity to VM on different compute node :
+Vrouter responds with vhost MAC (its own MAC) for ARP requests from vhost.
+ARP requests from VM will be responded with vrouter's MAC.

-ARP requests for VMs on a different compute node would be flooded on the fabric interface.
-The compute node which has the VM hosted, would have an L3 route for the VM with nexthop pointing to its VMI.
-Vrouter on that node would respond to the ARP request with its vhost MAC address.
-VM’s ARP request is always responded to by with vrouter’s MAC.
+Route in the default VRF points to a tunnel nexthop destined to the compute node hosting the VM.
+The compute node which has the VM hosted, has an L3 route for the VM with nexthop pointing to its VMI.

+VM’s ARP request is also always responded to with vrouter’s MAC.

 4. Vhost connectivity to another compute node :
-Like in (3) above, ARP request would be transmitted on fabric interface.
-Other vrouters cross connect the ARP request to their vhost interface as there would not be any L3 route pointing to VMI.
-Host responds to the ARP request.
+Similar to (3) above.

 ## Broadcast / Multicast
-In the initial phase, broadcast or multicast traffic from VMs in the IP Fabric network and from VNs having IP Fabric network as provider network will be dropped.
+Broadcast or multicast traffic from VMs in the virtual networks having IP Fabric network as provider network will be forwarded using overlay.
 DHCP requests from these VMs will be served by vrouter agent.

 ## 3.1 Alternatives considered